-The main issue for this scheme is the additional information to regularise the issue of contaminated land.
-Whilst Environmental Protection are still concerned about certain aspects of the assessments undertaken, they are now satisfied that the main issue, that of Human Health, has now been addressed.
-As noted in the report however they would prefer that their technical findings (which are different from those of the applicant's consultants), should be peer reviewed by another professional as would be standard practice.
+The main issue for the application was the additional information to regularise the issue of contaminated land.
+Environmental Protection were concerned about certain aspects of the assessments undertaken, and whilst initially having concerns were prepared to accept that the main issue, that of Human Health, was being addressed.
+As noted in the report at the time however they would have prefered that their technical findings (which are different from those of the applicant's consultants), should be peer reviewed by another professional as would be standard practice.

-As a result of the above this application is considered to be finely balanced.
-Tipping that balance for regeneration, providing a good range of housing, and recognising the viability of building on a brownfield site favour supporting the proposal.
+As a result of the above the application is considered to be finely balanced in March 2023.
+Tipping that balance for regeneration, providing a good range of housing, and recognising the viability of building on a brownfield site favoured supporting the proposal.